 How To Make This Millet Salad

-- Simmer the millet in salted water for 10 minutes (you could pre-soak it too if you like).
+- Cook the millet for 10 minutes (you could pre-soak it too if you like) - see How to Cook Millet.

 - Grate the carrot and chop the other vegetables, herbs and fruits. (you could toast the pistachios if you like to bring out their flavour more).